Cork GAA: Cork's Greatest ever team?

 By one important measure the Cork team of the 1940s is regarded as one of the two greatest teams of all-time.
-They are one of only two teams to win four All-Ireland hurling titles in-a-row (the other being the Kilkenny team of 2006 to 2009).
+They are one of only three teams to win four All-Ireland hurling titles in-a-row (the other two being the Kilkenny team of 2006 to 2009 and the Limerick team of 2020-2023).
 In 1941 an optimistic Cork were buoyed up for an All-Ireland victory that had eluded them since 1931 (Cork had been beaten in the 1939 final).
 A bizarre turn of events, however, would eventually allow Cork to be declared champions but would also cast doubt over the value of their victory.
 An outbreak of foot-and-mouth disease in the midlands forced Tipperary and Kilkenny to withdraw from the competition.
 As a result, Cork faced Limerick in the Munster final, and defeated them, before hammering Dublin in the All-Ireland decider for one of the handiest championships ever won.
 Following the All-Ireland final Cork played Tipperary in the delayed Munster final and lost, thus becoming the very first All-Ireland champions but provincial runners-up.
 For these reasons Cork's first win of four in-a-row is often dismissed by their opponents.